sahouse/helix-labelling-framework/README.md

 Author: Sarah Hauser, Karlsruhe Institute of Technology (KIT)
 Contact: sarah.hauser@kit.edu

+If you use the HELIX Labelling Framework or build upon its concepts, please cite:

+Hauser, S.; Augner, L.; Schmitt, A. Perfect Labelling: A Review and Outlook of Label Optimization Techniques in Dynamic Earth Observation. *Remote Sensing* 2025, 17, 1246. https://doi.org/10.3390/rs17071246

+Hauser, S. Automated Feature and Label Refinement in the Context of Environmental Monitoring by Multi-Modal Satellite Data.
+PhD thesis, Karlsruhe Institute of Technology (KIT), 2025. https://doi.org/10.5445/IR/1000185980

 ## License

 This plugin is released under the GNU General Public License v3.0 or later.